sapana-roehampton/OS-Coursework/week2.md

 -  iostat  – to measure disk I/O performance during heavy workloads
 -  ping  – to measure basic network latency

-Later, if needed, I may also use more advanced tools such as iperf3 for network throughput testing or stress-ng for generating regulated load.
+If necessary in the future I might also utilize sophisticated utilities, like iperf3 to assess network throughput or stress-ng to create controlled load.

 ### 1.2 Metrics I will monitor

-For every application that I test in Week 6, I plan to record:
+For each application that I evaluate in Week 6, I intend to document:

 - **CPU utilization** – overall CPU % and which processes consuming the highest resources
 - **Memory usage** – total used, free and cached memory